-Further, in the South Coast Air Basin, per SCAQMD guidance, cumulative impacts on regional ozone air quality are judged by a project's consistency with the SCAQMD's 2016 Air Quality Management Plan (AQMP).
+In the South Coast Air Basin, cumulative impacts on regional ozone air quality are judged by a project's consistency with the SCAQMD's 2016 Air Quality Management Plan (AQMP).
 The proposed live/work, office, and commercial land uses will neither conflict with the SCAQMD's 2016 Air Quality Management Plan (AQMP) nor jeopardize the region's attainment of air quality standards.
 The regional ozone attainment plan centers on accommodating population growth forecasts by the Southern California Association of Governments (SCAG).
 Specifically, SCAG's growth forecasts from the 2016 Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS) are largely built off local growth forecasts from local governments like the City of Los Angeles.
 The RTP/SCS accommodates up to 4,609,400 persons; 1,690,300 households; and 2,169,100 jobs in the City of Los Angeles by 2040.
 The population associated with either the Project or Alternative 4 would be less than 1 percent of projected population growth and less than 1 percent of household growth in the City of Los Angeles through 2040.
 As such, the Project and Alternative 4 would not conflict with the growth assumptions for the City in the AQMP.
 This impact is considered less than significant.

-Finally, with respect to the City's Air Quality Element (which relies on SCAQMD guidance and requirements in this area to determine the significance of development on air quality), based on the above analysis, through compliance with SCAQMD regulations and with implementation of Mitigation Measure AIR-MM-1, the Proposed Project and Alternative 4 would be consistent with the City's General Plan Air Quality Element and would not contribute to a cumulatively significant impact on air quality.
+With respect to the City's Air Quality Element (which relies on SCAQMD guidance and requirements in this area to determine the significance of development on air quality), based on the above analysis, through compliance with SCAQMD regulations and with implementation of Mitigation Measure AIR-MM-1, the Proposed Project and Alternative 4 would be consistent with the City's General Plan Air Quality Element and not would contribute to a cumulatively significant impact on air quality.

-With implementation of Mitigation Measure AIR-MM-1 and through compliance with applicable regulations, the Project's and Alternative 4's air quality impacts would be less than significant.
+With implementation of Mitigation Measure AIR-MM-1 and through compliance with SCAQMD regulations, the Project's and Alternative 4's cumulative air quality impacts would be less than significant.
+To ensure that construction-related impacts remain less than significant, the Project and Alternative 4 must also comply with existing SCAQMD regulations.

 For a complete discussion of the Project's impacts associated with air quality, see Section 4.C, Air Quality, of the Draft EIR.
 For a complete discussion of Alternative 4's impacts, see Section 6, Alternatives, of the Draft EIR.
-See also Section II, Responses to Comments, of the Final EIR.

-Geology and Soils Description of Effects
+Geology and Soils Description of Effects Expansive Soils

-Expansive Soils